shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersie set it down.
 "No, I've been…" Ersie twirled a screwdriver. "…sidetracked.
 Wanna see?"

 "Ok!"
-Mudrich jumped to the counter and peeked up over the edge.
+Mudrich jumped to the counter and propped her elbows on it, not minding the new dirt on the counter.
 "Oh!
 The boooots!"

 "Yeah!
 Aren't these cool?"